GitTrolls/firebase-cms/README.md

 };
 ```

-Open 'environment.prod.ts' and add your Firebase config as follows:
+Open 'environments.prod.ts' and add your Firebase config as follows:

 ```javascript
 export const environment = {